badnetmask/subfetch/README.md

 Author: Mauricio Teixeira &lt;mauricio.teixeira at gmail.com&gt;

+NOTE: I have not used this in a very long time, so it's most likely outdated, or not even functional.
+Feel free to reach out if you have suggestions to update.

 Developed just as Python practice, to help a friend fetch subtitles for his video files.